benleolander/WDI-Project-1/readme.md

 ![Alien constructor function from app.js](https://user-images.githubusercontent.com/44977343/51029535-89073100-158e-11e9-9402-d09e1b90bae5.png)

 Each alien is then pushed into an 'enemies' array.
-While the game is running, the array runs the appropriate movement function at a set interval.
+While the game is running, each item in the array runs the appropriate movement function at a set interval.
 In the first wave, this interval is 1 second, although this decreases as the player clears waves, making the aliens move faster.

 When the player fires, a CSS class of 'laser' is applied, which travels up the gameboard vertically, checking for a collision on each movement.
-If this laser makes contact with any index contained the 'enemies' array, the target index is 'splice'd out of the array, and an 'explosion' class is temporarily added then removed along with the 'alien' class.
+If this laser makes contact with any index contained the 'enemies' array, the target index is 'splice'd out of the array, and an 'explosion' class is temporarily added, then removed along with the 'alien' class.
 This removes the alien object from the 'enemies' array, so that the other aliens will continue to move around the dead alien.

 Each time the aliens' movement function is run, a random number is generated.
 If this number exceeds a given 'alienDifficulty' value, the alien will fire on the player.
 The 'alienLaser' uses the same movement pattern as the player's laser, but in reverse.
 The 'alienDifficulty' value is adjusted as the waves go on, making it more likely that later waves of aliens will fire on the player.